cwillmor/cwillmor.github.io/resume.md

 Maintained and extended the iOS keyboard and autocorrect system (primarily the QuickPath path-based keyboard).
 Accomplishments include:

-- implementing the backend of the [QuickPath keyboard on iPhone](https://www.youtube.com/watch?v=D2XyP7iUErI), which converts a path traced  by the user's finger into a set of candidate words
+- implementing the recognition algorithm behind the [QuickPath keyboard on iPhone](https://www.youtube.com/watch?v=D2XyP7iUErI), which converts a path traced  by the user's finger into a set of candidate words
 - writing a system for evaluating the quality of the QuickPath keyboard by replaying recorded paths from testers and counting how many of them result in the correct word being inserted into the document
 - writing a system for training the parameters of the autocorrect model using stochastic hill-climbing
 - integrating machine-learning-based typing models into QuickPath